RonenSherman/Conway-s-Game-of-Life/README.md

-Stages of conway's game of life with live cells starting as a 5-pentamino
+Stages of conway's game of life with live cells starting as a R-pentamino

 Stage 1 - just starting.